nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `alias` feature allows users to define their own aliases for commands.
 This is useful to shorten the input for commands that the user uses often.

 An alias is basically just a mapping of a user-provided string to a command word.
-It works by directly replacing the first word in the argument with the alias word, then parsing again.
+It works by directly replacing the first word in the user's input command with the alias word, then parsing again.
-An alias contains two strings: An `aliasWord` which is the new user-defined word, and an `commandWord` which is the command word of an existing default command (e.g. `addstudent`, `clear`, `exit`).
+An alias contains two strings: An `aliasWord` which is the new user-defined word, and a `commandWord` which is the command word of an existing default command (e.g. `addstudent`, `clear`, `exit`).

 Parsing of an alias command follows the following steps:
 1. The alias word is checked to ensure that it is one word long.
-1. The alias word is also check to ensure that it does not overlap with any default command.
-This is to prevent the remapping of any default commands and potentially losing the functionality of the application.
+1. The alias word is also checked to ensure that it does not overlap with any default command word.
+This is to prevent the re-mapping of any default command words and potentially losing the functionality of the application.
 1. If the command word is an alias, it is replaced with the command word that the alias maps to.
 1. The command word is checked for validity by attempting to parse the command word.
 If the parser does not recognise the command word, it is not valid.
 1. The new `Alias` and `AliasCommand` is created, and executed.
 1. The alias is added to both the parser, and the model (so that it can be saved in the `UserPrefs`)
     * If the alias word is already present in the parser, the command word it is mapped to is replaced with the new command word instead.
-    * If the alias word and the command word are identical, the existing alias is removed instead.
+    * If the alias word and the command word are identical, it is assumed that the user is trying to delete an existing alias.
+The existing alias is removed instead.

 If the command word of any future user input matches the alias, the first word of the user input will be replaced by the command word of the alias.
 The activity diagram of how a command is parsed can be found in the [Logic section of this guide](#logic-component).

 #### Design Considerations

-**Aspect 1: How aliases are stored and how they parse**
+**Aspect 1: How aliases are stored and parsed**

 There were two ideas on how this could be done:
 1. Store the command's `Parser` in each alias.
 The parser attribute of the alias can then be retrieved and `Parser::execute` can be called when parsing.
     * Pros:
         * Very elegant and streamlined parsing.
-Almost no changes need to be made to the logic of `AddressBookParser`.
+Almost no changes need to be made to the logic of `SourceControlParser`.
     * Cons:
         * It is not easy to obtain the type of `Parser` simply through the command word provided by the user given the current implementation of the project.
 You'd need to iterate through all possible `Commands`, and match their command word with the provided word.
 This approach would not be very extensible if more commands are to be added in the future.
         * It is also not easy to save/load the alias to/from the `UserPrefs`.
-The best approach is likely to just save the CommandWord, then generate the Parser when loading.
-However this poses a similar problem as the previous point, which is that it is not easy to generate the `Parser` just from the command word.
+The best approach is likely to just save the command word, then generate the `Parser` when loading.
+However, this poses a similar problem as the previous point, which is that it is not easy to generate the `Parser` just from the command word.
 1. Store the command word in each alias.
 Replace the command word of the user input if the user inputs an aliased command, and parse it again.
     * Pros:
         * Very easy to store.
 Each alias is essentially just two strings.